ThomazPom/Moz-Ext-UltimaDark/readme.md

 # Unless you are a developer you want to be on the [master](https://github.com/ThomazPom/Moz-Ext-UltimaDark/tree/master) branch
-This branch is for testing GitHub actions and **should not be merged**...
-Far too many attempts later it finally works... sort of.
-The automated builds generated through GitHub Actions are currently unsigned and non-functional.
-Do not try to use the artifacts it is producing yet.
-Definitely do not upload the output to AMO.
+This branch is for testing GitHub actions and **should not be merged**.
+Far too many attempts later it finally works well enough for debugging!
+The automated builds generated through GitHub Actions are currently unsigned which means they are only suitable for testing.
+The artifact must be extracted after downloading prior to attempting to load it or the browser will be unable to read the MANIFEST.
+In order to test a Nightly build you have to go to about:debugging then click "Load Temporary Add-on".
+Definitely do not upload these artifacts to AMO.
 Any assistance improving this would be greatly appreciated.
 Thank you for your patience - @Vintagemotors